 Whether your child is an accelerated learner or needs additional help, consult the school beforehand.

-Look for a school that has the resources and expertise your child needs.
+Look for a school that has the resources and expertise your child needs like help the student learn how to write their numbers.

 What After-School Activities Are Available?